Mainagate opens floodgate of scandals — Nigeria Today

 According to the report, sighted by Sunday Vanguard, Maina allegedly used no fewer than five of his personal companies to perpetrate the laundering of the huge cash from the public treasury.

-The report alleges, “Investigation revealed that Mr. Maina fictitiously owned and operate the following accounts with Fidelity Bank Pic: Cluster Logistics, Drew Investment & Construction Ltd, Kongolo Dynamics Cleaning Ltd, “Dr” AbduUahi A. Faizal, Nafisatu Aliyu Yeldu and Abdulrasheed Abdullahi Maina,
+The report alleges, “Investigation revealed that Mr. Maina fictitiously owned and operate the following accounts with a bank : Cluster Logistics, Drew Investment & Construction Ltd, Kongolo Dynamics Cleaning Ltd, “Dr” AbduUahi A. Faizal, Nafisatu Aliyu Yeldu and Abdulrasheed Abdullahi Maina,

 “That Analysis of the above listed accounts revealed a total turnover of more than N2.7 billion.
 It is important to note that 95% of deposits into the fraudulent accounts were cash deposits made by bankers in their own names and other fictitious names.